Aboriginal, First Nation, Indigenous and Social Policy Expert

 Dr. Patricia Makokis,(Ed.D.) is acclaimed as one of Canada’s most outstanding Indigenous leaders and experts.
 She is an internationally renowned speaker and well known for her expertise on multiple topics related to the Canadian Indigenous perspective.
 Patricia focuses her work on how to create solutions through identifying with the Truth of the past, present and future challenges for Canadians and First Nation peoples.
 Her dynamic experience and education has led her to help Canadian individuals and organizations to understand the Indigenous perspective, and also to help First Nation groups become stronger, united and focused on equality for health, education, careers and opportunity.
 Dr. Makokis has spoke, consulted and assisted many different industries throughout her career.
 She continues to consult and speak for a wide variety of organizations ranging from Provincial and National Governments, Healthcare Groups, Education/Teachers, Professional and Trade Associations and to some of the world’s largest Corporations.

 She has worked as an academic for 25 plus years as a front line Teacher, Vice Principal, Principal, and Professor.
 Dr. Makokis was appointed to the Judicial Council of Alberta in February, 2016.
 Additionally, she was recently appointed by the Saddle Lake Chief and Council to the Saddle Lake Cree Nation Child Welfare Board.
-She is a leading activist and is at the forefront of many political and social movements to fight for change including the national Idle No More Movement.
 Patricia’s approach is to bring Canadians and Indigenous peoples together with a strong focus on solutions.
 She believes that in order for real change to occur, it starts with the education of Indigenous and Canadian peoples, so that there is greater understanding, knowledge and expertise to help facilitate change.

 Patricia Makokis has written and developed leadership courses as part of a Bachelor’s Degree in leadership for Blue Quills First Nations College that transferred to many Western Canadian Universities.
 Additionally, she has worked on national health initiatives including Promoting Mental Health for Canada’s Indigenous Peoples for the Royal College of Physicians and the Indigenous Physicians Association of Canada.
 She developed and established the curriculum that is standard across Canada for the Community Wellness Certificate offered by the Nechi Training Institute.
 Patricia also created and produced numerous academic courses in Management, Organizational Change and Wholistic Leadership and was a main contributor to rewriting the University of Alberta Indigenous Studies curriculum.